Strata Document Review – Condos and Townhomes in Victoria, BC

 Strata Insurance

-In January of 2020 the landscape with respect to the insurance on strata buildings changed radically.
-Some buildings have seen huge increases in their premiums and deductibles, while other buildings are finding it very difficult to get any insurance at all.
+In January of 2020 the insurance landscape for strata buildings changed radically.
+Many buildings experienced significant increases in their premiums and deductibles, while other buildings found it very difficult to get any coverage at all.
 On the other hand, we have been involved in sales in buildings where the insurance has gone up a manageable 20% or so.
+As of 2024 we have seen some premiums decrease, although deductibles for claims have tended to remain elevated.
 Before you remove your conditions on any strata purchase, you should be inquiring into the status of the insurance carried by the strata.

 • What is the strata insurance renewal date?